Skip to Main Content

 Current Status: Open Comment Period

-Amend section 1707.6 to Title 16, Division 17, Article 2 of the California Code of Regulations
+Amend section 1708.2 of Title 16, Division 17, Article 2 of the California Code of Regulations

 Chronology and Status